 Same as ordinary exam.

-To qualify for the re-exam 3 out of 6 assignments must be handed in and approved no later than two weeks prior to re-exam date.
+3 out of 6 assignments must be handed in and approved no later than two weeks prior to re-exam date.

 Criteria for exam assesment